angus-ai/angus-doc/angusbox/index.rst

 .. code-block:: python

-   sudo docker load < /path/to/angus.box.prod.tgz
+   docker load -i /path/to/angus.box.prod.tgz

 Start the box
 -------------

 .. code-block:: python

-   ID = $(sudo docker run -d -p 0.0.0.0:80:80 -t angus.box:prod)
+   ID = $(docker run -e "ANGUS_PASSWORD=<password>" -d -p 443:443 -p 80:80 angus.box:prod)

+Choose the <password> you wish and store it, as it will be needed below.

-You can check that the image is running with ``sudo docker ps`` (listing the running Docker images).
+You can check that the image is running with ``docker ps`` (listing the running Docker containers).

 Please note that the last command will have your ``Angus box`` listen to external requests received by the host PC on port 80.